jakesankey/CodeaUnit/README.md

 CodeaUnit provides a runner which is currently fairly primitive but is still pretty convenient.
 Simply hit the 'CodeaUnit Runner' button (or `CodeaUnit.execute()` programmatically).
 The runner will look for any functions in your entire application (all classes) whose names start with 'test' and it will execute them for you.
 For cleanliness, a best practice will be to put your test functions in test classes but location really doesn't matter.

 ### Manual Execution
 The runner is optional.
 You can also fire your tests off inline anywhere you want by called the `describe` function.
 More detail in the example below.
-Use of the global `_` instance of CodeaUnit is also optional.
-You can create your own instance if you prefer. `local cu = CodeaUnit()`

 ### Supported Expectations
 - `is()`